Tula, Russia: History

 Tula was first mentioned in the Nikon Chronicle (year 1146).

 In the Middle Ages, Tula was a minor fortress at the border of the Principality of Ryazan.
 As soon as it passed to the Grand Duchy of Moscow, a brick citadel, or kremlin, was constructed in 1514–1521.
 It was a key fortress of the Great Abatis Belt and successfully resisted a siege by the Tatars in 1552.
 In 1607, Ivan Bolotnikov and his supporters seized the citadel and withstood a four-months siege by the Tsar's army.
 In the 18th century, some parts of the kremlin walls were demolished.
 Despite its archaic appearance, the five-domed Assumption Cathedral in the kremlin was built as late as 1764.

 In 1712, Tula was visited by Peter the Great, who commissioned the Demidov blacksmiths to build the first armament factory in Russia.
 Several decades later, Tula was turned by the Demidovs into the greatest ironworking center of Eastern Europe.
 The oldest museum in the city, showcasing the history of weapons, was inaugurated by the Demidovs in 1724, and Nicholas-Zaretsky Church in the city houses their family vault.
 The first factory to produce samovars industrially was also established there in the course of the 18th century.
 After the Demidovs moved the center of their manufacture to the Urals, Tula continued as a center of heavy industry, particularly in the manufacture of matériel.

 In the 1890s, Ivan Savelyev, a medical orderly, became the founder of social democracy in Tula and set up a workers' study circle.

 During World War II, the city was important in the production of armaments.
-Tula became the target of a German offensive to break Soviet resistance in the Moscow area between Friday, 24 October and 5 December 1941.
-According to Erik Durschmied in The Weather Factor: How Nature has Changed History, one German general reached the southwestern outskirts of Tula on 29-30 October 1941.
+Tula became the target of a German offensive to break Soviet resistance in the Moscow area between 24 October and 5 December 1941.
+According to Erik Durschmied in The Weather Factor: How Nature has Changed History, one German general reached the southwestern outskirts of Tula on 29–30 October 1941.

 The heavily fortified city held out, however, and Guderian's Second Panzer Army was stopped near Tula.
 The city secured the southern flank during the Battle of Moscow and the subsequent counter-offensive.
 Tula was awarded the title Hero City in 1976.
 It is home to the Klokovo air base and the Tula Arms Plant.

 Administrative and municipal status

+The Administrative divisions of Tula consists of 5 districts; Zelenivka, Privokzalny District, Proletarsky District, Tsentralny District and Sovietsky District.

 Tula serves as the administrative center of the oblast.
 Within the framework of administrative divisions, it is incorporated as Tula City Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, the territories of Tula City Under Oblast Jurisdiction and of Leninsky District are incorporated as Tula Urban Okrug.